The choice is yours

 Graduation night came and because of work schedules, travel, and health concerns extended family could not make it.
 Zelda, her boyfriend, and I were the only ones attending Lucy’s graduation.
 I thought, “Okay, this is a little sad” so I got ready for the tears.
 After a rain delay, numerous speeches, and what seemed like an endless list of names, it was over.
 I felt happy, relieved, and sore (those bleacher seats are no joke), but there were no tears.

 Hmm, maybe I will get out of these milestones without the tears.
 Then, I went into my attic.
 You see, I plan to move soon.
 For many years, I have wanted to be closer to the city and mainly to work.
 My partner and I anticipate buying a new home together.
 However, to get to this goal I have to get my house of 22 years ready to go on the market.
 At the urging of my loving and minimalist partner, I decided to tackle my attic.
-Maybe it was the children books that I remember Jim reading to the girls, the radio control airplane parts, or my mother’s Christmas decorations, but the grief and tears came in an unexpected burst.
+Maybe it was the children's books that I remember Jim reading to the girls, the radio-controlled airplane parts, or my mother’s Christmas decorations, but the grief and tears came in an unexpected burst.
 There was also the aquarium with shells where our hermit crabs, Herman and Shelly lived.
-We got them as newlyweds in search of low maintenance pets.
+We got them as newlyweds in search of low-maintenance pets.

 You can anticipate grief triggers all you want, but then they have a way of surprising you.
 It is best not to fight them, but to let yourself feel.
 They will abate and you can go back to cleaning that darn attic.